1 Million Tons of Corrugated Cardboard Diverted from Supply Chains

 The EPA states that 17 trees are cut down for every ton of corrugated cardboard produced.
 Additionally, corrugated cardboard manufacturing plants use large amounts of energy and water to convert raw wood into usable material while also emitting greenhouse gasses into the atmosphere.

-In 2017, over three million tons of corrugated cardboard ended up in landfills in the United States alone.
+In 2017, over three million tons of corrugated cardboard ended up in landfills in the United States alone, causing a devastating impact on our planet and supply chain sustainability.
 There are a few factors that contribute to corrugated waste – most notably the quality and type of corrugated.
 The recycling process for corrugated cardboard becomes more difficult when handling corrugated that is wax coated, wet, or soiled in any way.
 Unfortunately, within the perishable supply chain all of these are commonplace.

 Produce and case ready meat typically leave dirt or leak, soiling the corrugated cardboard in some way.
 This not only makes it more difficult to recycle the corrugated boxes, but may also destroy the structural integrity of the box and threaten the quality of products within.
 To combat this, corrugated cardboard manufacturers began wax coating boxes to act as a water-resistant barrier, and in the process made a shipping material even harder to recycle.

-How to Create Sustainable Supply Chains with Reusable Plastic Containers
+How to Create A Sustainable Supply Chain with Reusable Plastic Containers

 Tosca’s reusable plastic containers can help your organization achieve its sustainability goals.
-Sustainable supply chains are becoming increasingly necessary as the industry grows and the number of perishables transported increases.
+Supply chain sustainability is becoming increasingly necessary as the industry grows and the number of perishables transported increases.

 At Tosca, we pool our Reusable Plastic Containers (RPCs), meaning we manage all the assets for you.
 We deliver and pick up the exact amount needed and clean all containers to the highest industry certifications before delivering them right back to you.

 With every trip through the supply chain, a reusable plastic container prevents 1.0-1.5 pounds of corrugated cardboard from being used, and because a Tosca RPC can be reused hundreds of times before it’s recycled, the benefits of reusable plastic containers far outweigh the sustainability costs of corrugated boxes.
-In fact, over the years our reusable plastic containers have played a significant role in reducing packaging waste and protecting the environment.
+In fact, over the years our reusable plastic containers have played a significant role in reducing packaging waste, protecting the environment, and improving supply chain sustainability.

 1 Million Tons of Corrugated Cardboard Diverted with RPCs